egXcoder/Study-Repository/database/parts/indexes.md

 ## BitMap Index Scan

-A bitmap index scan is a PostgreSQL optimization technique that speeds up queries that use multiple conditions on indexed columns especially when those conditions match many rows (not just a few).
+A bitmap index scan is a PostgreSQL optimization technique that speeds up queries that use multiple indexes

 - Run: `EXPLAIN SELECT * FROM grades WHERE student_id = 1001 AND term = 'Fall 2024';`